ketankartoza/qgis-gea-plugin/docs/src/user/index.md

 The user content is divided into three sections:

 - The [quickstart tutorial](quickstart/index.md) aims to get you familiar with the basics of the platform in around 5 minutes.

 - The [user guide](guide/index.md) describes common workflows in a tutorial format.

 - The [user manual](manual/index.md) describes each page of the user interface and what the various options on that page do.

+- [user workflow](./user-workflow.md) This document provides detailed instructions on the workflow, including how users can download and utilise project data.

+- [Appendix1](./Appendix1.md) provides the details about the liabilities, exclusion masks and imageries.